TinkerTools/tinker9/README.md

 </a>

-For more information, visit the doxygen-generated documentation hosted on [github.io](https://zhi-wang.github.io/tinker.gpu).
+For more information, visit the user manual hosted on [github.io](https://zhi-wang.github.io/tinker.gpu).